KHammerschmidt/42_CoreCurriculum_CProjects/README.md

 ---
 ## 💡  About the core curriculum @ 42Heilbronn

-> 42Heilbronn's core curriculum aims to cover a lot of basics.
+> The core curriculum of the programming school 42Heilbronn aims to cover a lot of programming basics.
 The projects presented in this repository are all written in C and tackle basic C programming, such as developing programs using classic algorithms, discovering the file system and learning UNIX process management.
+In addition, there are graphic projects included which run with 42's graphic library minilibx.
 <br>

 ## **List of projects**